ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 or two different Origins.
 The set of Clients that share the same attestation context is referred to as an anonymity set.

-At a high level, these properties ensure that no single party amongst the Attester, Issuer, or Origin can link client identifying information to client activity, e.g., the origin being accessed.
+By ensuring that different contexts cannot be linked in this way, only the Client is able to correlate information that might be used to identify them with activity on the Origin.
+The Attester, Issuer, and Origin only receive the information necessary to perform their respective functions.

 The manner in which Origin-Client, Issuer-Client, and Attester-Origin unlinkability are achieved depends on the deployment model, type of